 Alternatively, you may have to ‘make do’ with your current team because of tight constraints on your ability to make changes.
 If so, we strongly advise that you make it clear to your team that your full intention is to build their commercial skills, capability, and competency.
 Your team needs to work to high standards, not work down to low standards.
 This will only dilute their commercial skills and the business’ overall talent benchmark.

 Given the challenges and mix of commercial skills involved in restructuring a business, we find it surprising that many executives continue to undertake restructures on their own.

 The wrong team structure will defeat high performers every time.

 Our research shows that when a business experiences a series of implementation mistakes or new hires repeatedly fail in their role, it’s a sign of structural imbalance rather than bad hires.
-Legacy team structures are often misaligned to strategy or execution, creating confusion amongst teams and roles.
-Price decision making bottlenecks within power structures or slows implementation all around.
+Legacy team structures are often misaligned to strategy or execution, creating confusion among teams and roles.
+Price decision-making bottlenecks within power structures or slows implementation all around.

-An excellent way to develop your commercial skills is to give yourself more room to determine the right team structure, processes, and people before a re-structure.
+An excellent way to develop your commercial skills is to give yourself more room to determine the right team structure, processes, and people before a restructuring.
 Get advice to support you and help you chart a talent strategy for your pricing team.
-The support of a good HR person or talent advisory can be indispensable to any effort to restructure a team.
+The support of a good HR person or talent advisor can be indispensable to any effort to restructure a team.